connorferster/handcalcs/README.md

 ```
 Here, brackets are used to define both the numerator and denominator, unambiguously.

-However, the below will produce unexpected results:
+However, even though it is correct and valid Python, the below will produce unexpected results:

 ```python
 a = 23.2